 - Eggs: This is the base and helps bind all the ingredients together while baking.

-- Cheese: Shredded cheddar cheese and mozzarella cheese blended together give it a rich blend.
-The cheese melts perfectly in between all the ingredients allowing each bite to have stringy cheese goodness!
+- Cheese: Shredded cheddar cheese and mozzarella cheese blended together give it a rich taste.

 - Spinach: A slightly sweet taste is added to make this crustless quiche recipe more healthy.

 - Spices.
-Feel free to add in other seasonings like garlic powder or onion powder.
-If you like spice you can also sprinkle in a few red pepper flakes or add a dash of hot sauce.
+Add other seasonings like garlic powder or onion powder.
+If you like spice, sprinkle in a few red pepper flakes or add a dash of hot sauce.

 - Add crust.
-You can easily turn this dish into a traditional quiche recipe by adding a pie crust.
-Feel free to buy premade pie dough from the grocery or make your own homemade pie crust if preferred.
+Turn this into a traditional quiche recipe by adding a pie crust.
+Use premade pie dough for an easy breakfast pie or make your own crust.

 “This was so good and easy!
 I did sauté about 1/4 cup onion, red bell pepper and fresh mushrooms that gave it a nice flavor.”